 Choose a Pet Business Idea

 You have several options when it comes to choosing a pet-related business idea.
-Do some research into your local pet care market to determine the need for different products or services in your area.
+Before you start a business in the pet care sector, do some research into your local pet care market.
 Or, if you’re thinking of launching a pet product ecommerce store, try to pick a product niche that fills a specific need for pet parents.
 For example, you might focus on selling calming products for pets with separation anxiety or potty training solutions for puppies.

 If you want to offer local services, you have several options.
 Here are just a few ideas from The Balance Small Business to consider:

 - Doggy daycare

 Research Your Competitors

 Before moving forward with your business idea, take some time to research your competitors.
 Find what products or services they offer, which types of customers they’re targeting, and how much they charge.
 The more you know about your competitors, the better, so don’t let your research stop there.
 You’ll also want to look at their branding, social media presence, marketing methods, how they distribute and deliver, and much more.

 You can find a lot of this information by researching your competitors online.
 To learn about smaller businesses without much of an online presence, get clues from local business directories, your local Chamber of Commerce, press reports, flyers, and customer reviews on Google.

 Once you decide on a business idea and you’re ready to move forward, it’s time to register your company.
 Registering your business establishes it as a legal entity.
 Remember to register with the appropriate federal and state agencies to ensure your business is set to operate legally.
 You’ll also have to obtain an Employer Identification Number (EIN) if you plan on hiring employees to help out at your pet care business.